Cannone da 70/15: History

 The 70/15 was first used during the Italo-Turkish War by the 3rd Mountain Artillery Regiment.
 The 70/15 was still in service during World War One due to insufficient numbers of more modern replacements.
-Due to its light, simple, inexpensive, and rugged construction Vickers-Terni built 710 70/15s from 1914-1919, and it remained in colonial service throughout World War II.
+Due to its light, simple, inexpensive, and rugged construction Ansaldo built 710 70/15s barrels from 1916 to 1918, while Armstrong Pozzuoli and other state arsenals built the gun carriages.
+It remained in colonial service throughout World War II.
 It was gradually phased out of the mountain role and given a new role as an infantry support gun.

 After World War One most were transferred to the Italian Border Guard.
 At the outbreak of World War Two, 92 guns were still in service with the I Group/1° GaF Artillery, the VII Group/2° GaF Artillery, and IIbis Group/3° GaF Artillery in Albania.
 In Italian East Africa, the 70/15 was used by the XCI Colonial Artillery Group/XCI Colonial Brigade, the XCII Colonial Artillery Group/XCII Colonial Brigade, and the CI Colonial Artillery Group.

 Photo Gallery

-Two guns converted to anti-aircraft use that were captured by the Austrians.